sql-machine-learning/elasticdl/docs/designs/allreduce.md

 ### Allreduce-style Training in ElasticDL

-In PS-style training, we first send local gradients from each worker to master, take the average on all the received gradients, and then update the model in master.
+For training based on parameter servers, gradients calculation and model updating include the following steps:

+1. Send the gradients calculated locally from each worker to master
+2. Calculate the average of all the received gradients on master
+3. Update the model in master

-On contrary, in Allreduce-style training, each worker in ElasticDL calculates its local gradients and then calculates the average of gradients across all workers using collective communication via `AllReduceCommunicator.average_gradients()` that we mentioned in the previous section.
+On contrary, in Allreduce-style training, each worker in ElasticDL calculates gradients locally and then calculates the average of gradients across all workers using collective communication via `AllReduceCommunicator.average_gradients()` that we mentioned in the previous section.
+The main differences are the following:

+1. Gradients from each worker are not sent to master
+2. The average of gradients across all workers is calculated locally on each worker
+3. The model is updated directly on each worker and each worker has the exact same copy of the model

+Below is the pseudo-code for this process on each worker:

 ```python
 communicator = AllReduceCommunicator()